There are a lot of cables available in the market which may be used for strain gauge applications.

 Connection between the sensor and the amplifier

-Only the 4-wire circuit, or HBM's patented Kreuzer circuit, enables different cable resistances to be compensated for.
+Only the 4-wire circuit, or HBK's patented Kreuzer circuit, enables different cable resistances to be compensated for.
 A known electric current flows through the resistor via two of the leads.
 The voltage drop at resistor RKab1 is corrected (at high impedance) via two additional leads.

 The Kreuzer circuit measures the voltage across resistor RKab2 and adds it to the excitation.
 The voltage and thus the current through completion resistor Rerg are independent of the cable resistance.
 Zero point and sensitivity errors resulting from cable effects are electronically compensated for.